CrownFist/blogilista-app/README.md

-This is the bloglist app with CI/CD pipeline.
+This is the bloglist app with CI/CD pipeline